dartoos-dev/formdator/README.md

 - Classes with short — yet meaningful — names like `Req` for required fields;
   `ReqEmail` for non-empty, well-formed emails; `Len` for length constraints;
   `Int` for integer-only values; and so on.
-- Easy-to-compose validators: e.g. the command `Trim(Email())` produces a validator that trims the entered email before validating it.
+- Easy-to-compose validators: e.g., the command `Trim(Email())` produces a
+  validator that trims an email value before validating it.
 - Multiple validation at once: you can apply multiple validation rules at once by using the `Pair` or `Rules` classes.
-- Built-in set of compound validators: e.g. to validate an email and limit its length to a maximum of 50 characters, simply use an instance of `Email.len(50)` — **write less; do more!**
+- Built-in set of compound validators: e.g., to validate an email and limit its length to a maximum of 50 characters, simply use an instance of `Email.len(50)` — **write less; do more!**

-For easier integration with the Flutter form fields, every validator implements the `call()` method so that any validator object can be called as a function — Callable Classes.
+For easier integration with Flutter form fields, every validator implements the `call()` method.
+As a result, any validator object can be called as a function — Callable Classes.

 ## Getting Started

-A flexible package provides components that can be selected and grouped in various combinations so that user requirements can be fulfilled.

-The code below shows how you can easily group the classes `Rules`, `Req`, `Len`, and `Email` to create a kind of _'required-email-maximum-50-characters'_ constraint.
+The following code snippet demonstrates how you can easily group the `Rules`, `Req`, `Len` and `Email` classes together to create a kind of _'email-max-50 characters'_ constraint.

 ```dart
   @override